kurthuff/wpg_food_desert/README.md

 aggregate of all parcels, then the centroid lat and lon of each is computed to be inside one of the neighbourhoods in the neighbourhoods.csv using its geometry column, being a multipolygon. population_id, geometry, name and population fields are joined to the parcels dataframe, and then a mask is written out to data/interim/.
-The mask is a much smaller file that can be re-read to the next script, instead of writing out another huge parcels dataset,
+The mask is a much smaller file that can be re-read to the next script, instead of writing out another huge parcels dataset.

+3) compute_residents.py
+Each neighbourhood has its Total Living Area calculated, and each parcel gets a sqft weight of the total sqft neighbourhood sum.
+The weight calculated against the population of the neighbourhood to calculate residents in the parcel.
+Those with <1 get 1.
+Then the remaining pop gets recalculated.
+This is iterative and is a bottom-up approach.
+It's more realistic to have the residents per parcel level off as parcel sqft grows.
+Also outputs a mask, not the entire dataset.